elibutters/CascadeInference/README.md

 ### 2. Using a Different Embedding Model

 The default model is `sentence-transformers/all-MiniLM-L6-v2`, which is fast and lightweight.
-You can specify any other model compatible with the [FastEmbed](https://github.com/qdrant/fastembed) library.
+You can specify any other model compatible with the [**`FastEmbed`** library](https://qdrant.github.io/fastembed/examples/Supported_Models/).

+Some other excellent choices from the supported models list include:
+*   `nomic-ai/nomic-embed-text-v1.5`
+*   `sentence-transformers/paraphrase-multilingual-mpnet-base-v2`: For multilingual use cases.

 The library will automatically download and cache the new model on the first run.